AlexSytsin/CS336-assignment1-basics/Answers.md

 B. `hello! こんにちは!`.
 Because in this implementation of a function we assume one byte corresponds to one Unicode character.

 C. Can take this 2 bytes (`\xe3\x81`) from 3 that encode `こ`.
 They don't represent any character together or by themselves.

+## Train_bpe_tinystories

+A. It took 29 minutes with 8 GB RAM.
+The longest tokens are `[b' accomplishment', b' disappointment', b' responsibility']`.
+It makes sense, because these are pretty common long words.

+B. The part that takes the longest is pretokenization (without multiprocessing).
+It takes

+## Train_bpe_expts_owt

+A.  WILL TRAIN SOON

+B.  WILL TRAIN SOON